 Choosing a new commercial property is a major decision, so read on for a few of the key considerations that you need to make.

 Budget & Costs

 The budget that you have and the costs of the commercial property will always be important considerations to factor in.
 If you are looking to move to a larger space, it is likely that you are going to have to pay more for your commercial property, unless you move to a quieter area.

 Obviously, this can be challenging and stretch budgets, which is why applying for and utilizing a business loan could be smart in this situation.

 Size & Space

 Following this, you also need to make sure that your new commercial premises will have enough size and space for your business to operate comfortably and practically.
-Crucially, keep in mind that COVID-19 has changed needs, so you may need to find somewhere that provides space for social distancing as well as has sufficient ventilation.
+Crucially, keep in mind that COVID-19 has changed needs, so you may need to find somewhere that provides space for social distancing as well as sufficient ventilation.